GaganaB/NMA/README.md

 ### Additional Resources
 It is recommended that you use this list to look up topics you are not particularly comfortable with.
+For the entire list of videos and other content, refer [here](https://academy.neuromatch.io/nma2020/course-materials).
-Side Note: This list can get overwhelming.
+Side Note: The list below can get overwhelming.
 Choose wisely!

 1. Reinforcement Learning:
 https://cs182sp21.github.io/